 Gary grew up Cudahy, a suburb of Milwaukee in a very active and supportive family.
 He fell in love with basketball in middle school, played throughout high school and earned an athletic scholarship to college.
 His teams were his second family.
 This experience taught him the necessity and rewards of team work to achieve success and he will bring that philosophy with him as Sheriff of Rock County.

 Gary has two adult children Lacey and Zach, who he is very proud of.
-Both of Gary's children support his team philosophy as a social worker and teacher respectively, in the Rock County community.
+Both of Gary's children support his team philosophy.

 Vision, strategic planning, cooperation and shared accountability – those are his goals for the Sheriff’s Office and his core management beliefs.